EMJzero/FactorFlow/README.md

 A promising design in the domain of modern deep learning hardware accelerators is **Spatial Architectures (SAs)**, which employ a multidimensional array of **Processing Elements (PEs)** that execute Multiply and Accumulate (MAC) operations paired with a dedicated **memory hierarchy** to enable data reuse.
 Spatial architectures aim to reduce the energy and latency required for running kernels like **General Matrix Multiplications (GEMMs)** and convolutions, and are very flexible in how they can handle them.
 They can pick between many ways to exploit parallelism, to allocate and move data between memories while reusing a specific part of it, and to distrubute MAC operations among PEs.
 As such, to exploit the full capabilities of a SA it is crucial to decide the best **mapping** with which a computation is ran by the hardware.
 However, finding such an optimal mapping is a complex taks due to the size of the map-space (the space of all possible mappings for a kernel-SA pair), thus requiring specialized approaches.

-This repository presents **FactorFlow (FF)**, a framework for mapping GEMMs on SAs, comprising an analytical model and a mapper.
+This repository presents **FactorFlow (FF)**, a framework for mapping GEMMs (now extended to convolutions as well) on SAs, comprising an analytical model and a mapper.
 The analytical model within FF uses a description of a SA and a mapping to quickly estimate the performance of the two.
 FF's mapper employs instead three steps to search the map-space for optimal mappings, while using the analytical model to gather feedback throughout its exploration.

 ## Authors